pffy/seal-chop-image-api/README.md

-# **SEALCHOP** is a simple seal chop image Web API.
+# **SEALCHOP** is a simple Chinese seal chop image Web API.
 You can create Chinese or Korean seal chops.

 ### Quick Start